p3r7/blog/_posts/2021-05-25-norns-pico8-tweetcarts.md

 It can be seen as an homage to the homebrew programming scene during the _home computer era_ (late 70s / early 80s), when people used to share small games written in [BASIC](https://en.wikipedia.org/wiki/BASIC)[^1].

 So both _PICO-8_ and _norns_ revolves around the idea of a community sharing small apps.
 The main difference is that one targets video games while the other focuses on music.

+They both have rather limited capabilities and APIs, but this is by design: from constraints creativity flourishes.

 One particular phenomenon that emerged with _PICO-8_ are [_tweetcarts_](https://twitter.com/hashtag/tweetcart?lang=en), people posting demos of code fitting in a single tweet.